wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <td>Options</td>
 <td>Supports these options:
 <ul>
 <li>Fixed Legend -- Displays a fixed legend.
-Even if you don't select this option, you can use Shift-P with the mouse cursor in the chart to add a fixed legend.  </li>
+Even if you don't select this option, you can use Shift+P with the mouse cursor in the chart to add a fixed legend.  </li>
 <li>Non-summarized Stats -- Whether to report summarized or raw values for all metric values and statistics.
 When this setting is disabled, the legend reports summarized values according to the <strong>Summarization</strong> setting. </li>
 <li>Disable Legend on Hover -- Select to disable the legend on hover.   </li>
 </ul>